1990’s Express lavender button down

 I had another majorette uniform my junior year that was silver instead of red, but I think my niece took it when she was younger.
 She also took my original Starline batons.
 (I recently ordered a new baton from Amazon because I missed twirling.
 Now I do it around the house just for fun.
 I even remember some of my old routines.)

 I actually kept two of my majorette uniforms.
 This one is from middle school.
 Eighth grade to be exact.
 Check out my Princess Diana haircut.
+(And prominent chin pimple!)

 I kept this uniform because it reminded me so much of the one my mom wore in the 1950s.
+She was a majorette at the same high school back in the day.

 I only have the top now.
 I have no idea what happened to the shorts.
 I’m certain they wouldn’t fit me now anyway.
 The only reason I was able to zip up the top in the photo below is because I wasn’t wearing a bra!